Check out these free resources.

 But I’m pretty good at encouraging too.

-Whenever you have a second, feel free to pull up a chair under an interesting topic, like homesteading; homeschooling; nature study; my experiences in dealing with grief, living in a two-centuries-old farmhouse, or tapping, boiling, and bottling our own maple syrup.
+Whenever you have a chance, feel free to pull up a chair under an interesting topic, like homesteading; homeschooling; nature study; my experiences in dealing with grief, living in a two-centuries-old farmhouse, or tapping, boiling, and bottling our own maple syrup.
 Whether you catch up on a homesteading tip or glean a little parenting insight from this momma who’s been failing at the effort for almost 2 decades, I hope that what I’ve learned from my mistakes can make your work a little easier every now and then.
 Because let’s face it, simple joys require hard work.

 I hope you have a great day in your neck of the woods!